 North Carolina law provides that in any case where a juvenile is placed on probation, the court may prohibit the juvenile from possessing a firearm.3 North Carolina law provides that a court imposing regular conditions of probation must prohibit the defendant from possessing a firearm without the written permission of the court.4 North Carolina law makes it a “controlling condition” for the release of a person from prison before the termination of his or her maximum prison term that the person not possess a firearm unless granted written permission by the Post-Release Supervision and Parole Commission (“Commission”) or a post-release supervision officer.5 Similarly, a North Carolina statute states that the Commission may require that a parolee refrain from possessing a firearm unless granted written permission by the Commission or the parole officer.6

-No person may purchase a handgun without a permit to purchase a handgun or a concealed handgun permit.7 Pursuant to state law, no person may obtain a permit to purchase a handgun if he or she:
+Generally, a person may not purchase a handgun without a permit to purchase a handgun or a concealed handgun permit.7 Pursuant to state law, a person is generally ineligible to receive a permit to purchase a handgun if he or she:

 - Is under an indictment or information for, or has been convicted of, a felony (except for felonies for antitrust violations, unfair trade practices, or restraints of trade), unless the person has been pardoned or had their rights restored under state law;

 - Is an unlawful user of or addicted to marijuana or any depressant, stimulant, or narcotic drug;